- All health and community information about coronavirus and the Australian government's response can be found here.

 However, many houses built before 1990 contain asbestos cement materials, especially in the eaves, ceilings, internal and external wall cladding (particularly in wet areas such as bathrooms and laundries).
 Old sheds and fences may also contain asbestos.

 If it is likely that you may come across asbestos, you should contact professionals before starting any work on your home.
 Exposure to airborne asbestos fibres may cause life-threatening illnesses.

 Engaging experts who know how to manage this work safely will protect you, your family and your neighbours from this risk.
-Currently, asbestos assessors and licensed removalists are continuing to work but some may choose not to come to your house as a precautionary measure.
+Currently, asbestos assessors and licensed removalists are continuing to work but, depending on the level of restrictions, may only be allowed to attend critical repairs where required for emergency or safety.
+Some may choose not to come to your house as a precautionary measure.

 What if I’ve already damaged asbestos?

 If you have already exposed or damaged asbestos in your home, it presents an ongoing health hazard to people in your home and needs to be removed straight away.